3246251196/adtools_testing/README.md

 makefile of the test being added.
 See "1_rjd_test_example" for an example.
 Also, see "0_rjd_simplest_example" for the simplest example.

+The framework will always attempt to create 4 variants, as mentioned above, but in some test cases the test may not care about a particular variant.
+For instance, a test created using dlopen() may not not care about any of the 2 static variants.
+In such a case, a DUMMY test can be created for that situation.
+The framework builds a dummy binary adhering to the naming convention that just returns a particular exit code that the scripts know to mean a dummy test.
+Dummy tests always pass.
+An example can be seen in "12_dlopen_binutils_test".

 Since the testing framework runs all the building of the tests in parallel it is important to rename any test specific artifacts - such as relocatable object files, archives files or shared objects - with a unique name.
 This allows